-The matrix provides that each executive will receive a percentage of his or her target formula-based bonus, between 0% and 145%, based on our revenues and Adjusted EBITDA.
-For example, for our executives to earn their target bonuses for 2013, we needed to generate revenues of approximately \$101.8 million and Adjusted EBITDA of approximately \$13.8 million.
-If we failed to have either revenues of approximately \$98.4 million or Adjusted EBITDA of approximately \$12.9 million, our named executive officers would not have received a formula-based bonus for the year.
-With some exceptions, the percentage of the target bonus earned between the minimum and the maximum varies in five percentage-point increments based on revenues and Adjusted EBITDA for the year relative to increments established for each metric in the matrix.
+The matrix provides that each executive will receive a percentage of his or her target formula-based bonus, between 0% and 165%, based on our revenues and Adjusted EBITDA.
+For example, for our executives to earn their target bonuses for 2014, we needed to generate revenues of approximately \$129.7 million and Adjusted EBITDA of approximately \$17.6 million.
+If we failed to have either revenues of approximately \$125.5 million or Adjusted EBITDA of approximately \$16.6 million, our named executive officers would not have received a formula-based bonus for the year.
+With some exceptions, the percentage of the target bonus earned between the minimum and the maximum varies in five to ten percentage-point increments based on revenues and Adjusted EBITDA for the year relative to increments established for each metric in the matrix.
 The target revenues and Adjusted EBITDA are adjusted during the year by the compensation committee in the event we complete acquisitions, if any, during the year.
-The compensation committee established the intervals for the matrix with the intent that achieving 100% of an executive's target bonus will be a difficult but achievable goal in light of the prior year's results of operations and anticipated growth for 2013.
-For 2013, we exceeded the targets for both revenue and Adjusted EBITDA and the formula-based bonus for each named executive officer was as follows:
+In 2014, we adjusted our target revenues and Adjusted EBITDA for our acquisition of substantially all of the assets of Leadtec Systems Australia Pty Ltd and its affiliates, a privately-held provider of cloud-based integration solutions in Australia and New Zealand.
+The compensation committee established the intervals for the matrix with the intent that achieving 100% of an executive's target bonus will be a difficult but achievable goal in light of the prior year's results of operations and anticipated growth for 2014.
+For 2014, we exceeded the target for Adjusted EBITDA but not did meet the target for Revenue.
+The formula-based bonus for each named executive officer was as follows:

-- Mr. Black \$341,040
+- Mr. Black \$188,961

-- Ms. Nelson \$171,680
+- Ms. Nelson \$95,122

-- Mr. Frome \$173,456
+- Mr. Frome \$96,108

 Qualitative Factor Bonuses.
-At the beginning of each year, our compensation committee also establishes a target qualitative factor bonus opportunity for each named executive officer that it may pay to the executive at the end of the year in our compensation committee's discretion.
+At the beginning of each year, our compensation committee also establishes a target qualitative factor bonus opportunity for each named executive officer that it may pay to the executive at the end of the year based on our compensation committee's evaluation of the executive performance relative to predetermined goals.
 Our compensation committee establishes the target bonus opportunity for each executive in an amount the committee believes is appropriate to incentivize our executives to strive to exceed performance expectations and pursue activities that will not necessarily increase the calculations of revenues or Adjusted EBITDA applied to the formula-based bonus matrix.
-For 2013, the target qualitative factor bonus opportunity for each named executive officer was as follows:
+For 2014, the target qualitative factor bonus opportunity for each named executive officer was as follows:

-- Mr. Black \$78,400
+- Mr. Black \$80,750

-- Ms. Nelson \$39,450
+- Ms. Nelson \$40,635

-- Mr. Frome \$39,875
+- Mr. Frome \$41,070

 The amount actually paid to each named executive officer is based on the compensation committee's qualitative evaluation of each named executive officer's achievement during the year.
 Our compensation committee predetermines criteria or goals that they consider in connection with payment of the qualitative factor bonus.
-For 2013, in determining whether to pay a qualitative factor bonus, the compensation committee reviewed Mr. Black based on the Company's successful completion of the objectives for the Company's executive vice presidents, Mr. Frome based on establishment of a detailed product roadmap for our customer offerings, and Ms. Nelson based on the success of the implementation of our new enterprise resource planning system and her performance in identifying acquisition opportunities.
+For 2014, in determining whether to pay a qualitative factor bonus, the compensation committee reviewed the named executive officers based on the Company's progress in completing its first third-party business intelligence application, engaging a reseller of the Company's services, upgrading to 24 hour per day, 7 day per week customer support and operations, moving 20% of processing to the cloud and rebranding the Company's products.
 The compensation committee determines the amount of the qualitative factor bonus actually paid to each member of our executive team independent of the formula-based bonus earned after considering the criteria described above.
-For 2013, the qualitative factor bonus earned for each named executive officer was as follows:
+For 2014, the qualitative factor bonus earned for each named executive officer was as follows:

-- Mr. Black \$78,400
+- Mr. Black \$80,750

-- Ms. Nelson \$39,450
+- Ms. Nelson \$40,635

-- Mr. Frome \$39,875
+- Mr. Frome \$41,070